mdpkh/retro6k/docs/README.md

 Use `pdflatex` to compile [pg-src/r6k-pg.tex](pg-src/r6k-pg.tex).
 On the first run, the Table of Contents will be empty, cross-references will be broken, and some tables may have weird layouts.
 Run `pdflatex` a couple more times to sort that out.
 Then, so it's easier to find, move the resulting `pg-src/r6k-pg.pdf` to `.`.
 Do the same for [eug-src/r6k-eug.tex](eug-src/r6k-eug.tex) and [baug-src/r6k-baug.tex](baug-src/r6k-baug.tex).
 In the future, all this can be achieved by typing `make docs` in the `retro6k` root directory, but we haven't taken care of setting that up yet.

 A bare installation of LaTeX may be missing several packages and a font or two.
-The MikTeX suite on Windows should take care of isntalling those automatically; otherwise, consult your LaTeX distribution documentation.
+The MikTeX suite on Windows should take care of installing those automatically; otherwise, consult your LaTeX distribution documentation.

 ## Releases